Celebrating Progress and Resilience: International Women’s Day 2024

 And this is exactly the reason why we need to forge an inclusive work culture where women’s careers thrive and their achievements are celebrated.

-Finlays Women in Business Network (UK)
+Finlays Women in Business Network (UK): Supporting Women’s Careers

 Launched in 2020, the aim of the Finlays Women in Business network UK (FWIB) has always been to contribute to a truly equitable workplace, in which women are empowered to fulfil their potential to support Finlays’ values, creating a fairer, better and more sustainable business for all colleagues.